“Looking at it under a microscope, natural wine looks like a small universe.” - Gilles Verge, natural wine grower in Burgundy

 Alcohol is a toxin for your gut too.
 It increases gut permeability (leaky gut), which can cause gut inflammation.
 That’s one reason why every bottle from Dry Farm Wines is low-alcohol (<12.5% ABV).
 The high amount of anti-inflammatory polyphenols in natural wine may also counter the effects of alcohol.

 Acetaldehyde is a fermentation byproduct that increases intestinal permeability and makes you feel hungover.
 During the final steps of fermentation, though, yeasts use up acetaldehyde as fuel, and bacteria break it down.
-Natural wines have far less acetaldehyde because they’re unfiltered and allowed to ferment fully.
+We make sure the natural wines we stock have far less acetaldehyde because they’re unfiltered and ferment without human intervention.
 Low acetaldehyde is part of what keeps Dry Farm Wines hangover-free.

 The short answer is to get real wine, grown in accordance with nature.